lugrao/html2epub2kindle/README.md

 # html2epub2kindle

-A python script for converting html articles to epub and sending them to your kindle.
+A python program for converting html articles to epub and sending them to your kindle.

 ## Setup